 The RDID instruction is for reading the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
-The MXIC Manufacturer ID is C2(hex), the memory type ID is 25(hex) as the first-byte device ID, and the individual device ID of second-byte ID are listed as table of "ID Definitions". (see table 7)
+The MXIC Manufacturer ID is C2(hex), the memory type ID is 25(hex) as the first-byte device ID, and the individual device ID of second-byte ID are listed as table of "ID Definitions".
+(Please refer to table 7)

-The sequence of issuing RDID instruction is: CS# goes low $\rightarrow$ sending RDID instruction code $\rightarrow$ 24-bits ID data out on SO $\rightarrow$ to end RDID operation can use CS# to high at any time during data out. (see Figure 12)
+The sequence of issuing RDID instruction is: CS# goes low \rightarrow sending RDID instruction code \rightarrow 24-bits ID data out on SO \rightarrow to end RDID operation can use CS# to high at any time during data out.
+(Please refer to Figure 14)